CrimsonKitten215/Swords-of-Solace/README.md

 # Swords-of-Solace
-An RPG I was planning on making for a while but my CS NEA got in the way.
+An early version of an RPG I was planning on making for a while but my CS NEA got in the way.

 CREDITS: